-The Scholastic Aptitude Test (SAT) is a multiple-choice and grid-in test taken on paper with an optional essay section.
+The Scholastic Aptitude Test (SAT®) is a multiple-choice and grid-in test taken on paper with an optional essay section.
 It’s used across the globe to assess readiness for college, making it a good choice if you are looking for practice.
-Students 13 years of age and older can also use it to qualify for our Study of Exceptional Talent.

 The SAT is split into three sections: reading, writing, and math.
 Please note that the optional essay section is not used for CTY qualification.
 The entire test takes around three hours with an additional 50 minutes for the optional essay.